Chronic Hypertension in Pregnancy

 The diagnosis of pheochromocytoma in pregnancy can be made by estimation of urinary metanephrines in a properly collected 24-hour urine sample, preferably obtained during or immediately after a hypertensive episode.
 Pregnancy does not alter the diagnostic levels of these tests.
 Assays using high-pressure liquid chromatography or the catecholomethyl transferase radioenzymatic technique have considerably improved the diagnostic accuracy.
 Pharmacologic tests, such as the phentolamine suppression tests, are unnecessary and have been associated with maternal and fetal death.
 Preoperative tumor localization is desirable; 90% of pheochromocytomas arise in the adrenal medulla and 98% occur within the abdomen.
 Bilateral adrenal tumors occur in 10% of the cases, especially in multiple endocrine neoplasia II syndrome.
 The most sensitive imaging test for localization of the tumor is magnetic resonance imaging,80 and this test offers the advantage of safety in pregnancy.

-Management during pregnancy consists of medical control of signs and symptoms followed by surgical excision of the tumor.75,76,77,75,81,82 It is understandable that the longer the time that passes, the more hazardous it becomes to harbor a functioning pheochromocytoma, even under protection of an alpha-blocker.
+Management during pregnancy consists of medical control of signs and symptoms followed by surgical excision of the tumor.75,76,77,79 Table 16 outlines the drugs that can be used in this setting.
+Surgical intervention is advisable in all patients with diagnosis before 20 weeks' gestation.
+Between 20 and 24 weeks, treatment will depend on the uterine size in terms of tumor access.
+After 24 weeks, abdominal exploration and access to the tumor is difficult unless the patient is first delivered.
+Optimum results are obtained if surgery is delayed until fetal maturity is reached.75,81,82 It is understandable that the longer the time that passes, the more hazardous it becomes to harbor a functioning pheochromocytoma, even under protection of an alpha-blocker.
 The mode of delivery is still controversial.
 Because vaginal delivery has a higher maternal mortality than cesarean section, most cases diagnosed but not removed antenatally were delivered by cesarean section with concurrent or delayed surgical removal of the tumor.75,82 If vaginal delivery is attempted, epidural anesthesia is advisable for vaginal delivery to establish pain-free labor and decrease catecholamine responses.

 Women with high-risk chronic hypertension are at risk for postpartum complications such as pulmonary edema, hypertensive encephalopathy, and renal failure.6 This is particularly true among women with target organ involvement, superimposed preeclampsia, abruptio placentae, morbid obesity, or long-standing hypertension.
 In these patients, blood pressure must be closely monitored and controlled for at least 48 hours after delivery.
 Intravenous labetalol or hydralazine can be used for acute elevations of blood pressure,83 in addition to diuretics in women with circulatory congestion and pulmonary edema.84